 Live Action TV

-In the fourth season, Faith attacks Buffy in her home and activates a magical device during the ensuing fight.
-Afterwards Joyce asks her daughter if she's all right, and "Buffy" answers with Faith's Catch Phrase ("I'm five by five"), letting the viewer know that a body switch has taken place.
-Later on in the episode, Buffy (in Faith's body) makes reference to the aforementioned episode of Giles-turned-Demon to prove Giles it's really her.
+- In the fourth season, Faith attacks Buffy in her home and activates a magical device during the ensuing fight.
+Afterwards Joyce asks her daughter if she's all right, and "Buffy" answers with Faith's Catch-Phrase ("I'm five by five"), letting the viewer know that a body switch has taken place.
+Later on in the episode, Buffy (in Faith's body) makes reference to the aforementioned episode of Giles-turned-Demon to prove to Giles it's really her.